-To start, write up a bunch of topics on the board such as animals, family, jobs, hobbies, schedule, societal problems, TV, etc. The topics of course depend on the age and level of students.
+To start, write up a bunch of topics on the board such as animals, family, jobs, hobbies, schedule, societal problems, TV, favourite season, etc. The topics of course depend on the age and level of students.
+It’s also possible to get students to help with topic selection by asking them to name things they could talk for an entire minute quite easily about.

 Just a Minute: Student #1